-One of the big areas of concern for non-Muslim visitors to the UAE is how to behave during the Holy Month of Ramadan.
+One of the significant areas of concern for non-Muslim visitors to the UAE is how to behave during the Holy Month of Ramadan.

 Whilst the basic cultural behaviours for entering a Muslim country can be easy to grasp, there are a few extra steps that visitors need to take during Ramadan to ensure they are being respectful.

 What is Ramadan?

 Ramadan is the 9th month of the lunar calendar.
 Following the Hijri calendar, the start date of Ramadan is approximately 10 days earlier each year on the Gregorian calendar.
-In 2022, Ramadan 1443 will fall over April/May, the exact start date is confirmed by the moon sighting committee.
+In 2024, Ramadan 1445 will fall over March/April; the exact start date is confirmed by the moon sighting committee.

 One of the Five Pillars of Worship of Islam – Saum – is fasting during this holy month.
 Muslims must abstain from eating and drinking (among other things) between sunrise and sunset to teach themselves self-awareness, patience, and tolerance.
 It is said the soul is purified of evil influence, and a person’s faith in Allah becomes stronger.

-What do non-Muslims tourists & residents need to observe during Ramadan in Dubai?
+What do non-Muslim tourists & residents need to observe during Ramadan in Dubai?

 Non-Muslim expat residents and visitors are responsible for making sure there is a suitable environment for Muslims to observe Ramadan.
 Although you are not expected to join in with the fasting, you must show respect to those who are through your conduct.

 Eating, drinking and smoking in public by adults during Ramadan is prohibited.

-HOWEVER, contrary to laws that carry fines of up to 2000 AED for eating in public during Ramadan, general practice in Dubai has significantly changed over the last two years.
+HOWEVER, contrary to laws that carry fines of up to 2000 AED for eating in public during Ramadan, general practice in Dubai has significantly changed over the last three years.
 Eating establishments previously needed licenses to operate during daylight hours of Ramadan, and blacked-out windows.

-Undoubtedly, you are still able to obtain food and drink in hotels and shopping malls now during Ramadan.
-Walking around eating and drinking in public is most definitely socially unacceptable, if not still illegal.
+Undoubtedly, you can still obtain food and drink in hotels and shopping malls in Dubai during Ramadan.
+Walking around eating and drinking in public is socially unacceptable, if not illegal.